yclas/guides/docs/Translation-live-translation.md

 # Live Translations

-*This feature is available with our 2.9.0 release and for all of the sites hosted at  [Yclas.com](https://yclas.com/).*

 This feature makes it easier for you to translate or modify your website!

 To  **enable this feature and translate the website**, follow the steps below: